Find by Place - Help

 Choose the map category that you would like to search from the left-hand list.
-These are ordered roughly by date and from less detailed to more detailed maps.
+These are ordered roughly by date and from more detailed to less detailed maps.
 Zoom in on your area of interest and click on the map to view the sheet that covers this area.
 The sheet that you have selected is highlighted in blue, and a brief record and image of it appears in the right-hand panel.
 Select this to view a zoomable image or further information about the map sheet.
 As you zoom or pan the main map, the series lists in the left-hand panel update to show just those that cover the current map view.

 All of our online maps are included in this application:

 |British First World War trench maps of Belgium/France||1915-1918||307 sheets|

 Multiple categories / Group search

 It is possible to search for everything we have online covering a location, as well as groups of maps.
 To do this, under the 1.Select a category drop-down list, scroll down to choose 'Multiple categories / group search'.
 Bounding boxes are only shown of the results.
 Click on the map to return all maps covering this point - they are ordered roughly by date and scale.
 It is also possible to search for all Ordnance Survey maps, all non-Ordnance Survey maps and all coastal charts by selecting these options in the 2.
 Select a map / map series: drop-down list.

 Gazetteer, National Grid Reference, and Counties/Parishes for searching